The classification of simple separable KK-contractible C*-algebras with finite nuclear dimension: Tracial approximation and non-unital versions of some results of Winter

-Note that $\phi_{j}^{(l)}: F_j^{(l)} \to A$ is of order zero, the relation for order zero map is weakly stable (see (${\mathcal P}$) and (${\mathcal P} 1$) of 2.5 of \cite{KW}.
-On the other hand if $i$ large enough, then $ \sigma_i\circ\phi_{j}^{(l)}$ satisfies the relation for order zero up to an arbitrarily small number, since $\sigma_i$ will be sufficiently multiplicative.
-It will follows that there are order zero maps such that
+Note that $\phi_{j}^{(l)}: F_j^{(l)} \to A$ is of order zero, and the relation for an order zero map is weakly stable (see (${\mathcal P}$) and (${\mathcal P} 1$) of 2.5 of \cite{KW}.
+On the other hand, if $i$ is large enough, then $ \sigma_i\circ\phi_{j}^{(l)}$ satisfies the relation for order zero to within an arbitrarily small tolerance, since $\sigma_i$ will be sufficiently multiplicative.
+It follows that there are order zero maps such that

-We will identify $C$ with $S_i=\rho_i(C)\subset A$, $\sigma_i: A \to C$ with $\rho_i\circ \sigma_i: A \to S_i\subset A$, and $\tilde{\phi}_{j, i}^{(l)}$ with $\rho_i\circ \tilde{\phi}_{j, i}^{(l)}$.
+We will identify $C$ with $S_i=\rho_i(C)\subseteq A$, $\sigma_i: A \to C$ with $\rho_i\circ \sigma_i: A \to S_i\subseteq A$, and $\tilde{\phi}_{j, i}^{(l)}$ with $\rho_i\circ \tilde{\phi}_{j, i}^{(l)}$.
 There is a positive linear map (automatically order zero)

 Note that